 Contractor: James L McLaughlin

 Description: The building faces southeast and is a two story brown colored sandstone and concrete structure.
+The building is located on landscaped grounds in the center pf the city.
 The southeast front has a high central section which extends from the main building and has a porch with four columns rising to a terra-cotta ornamentation on the header.
 A projecting cornice runs below the flat roof line.
 The building is rectangular with a concrete foundation, The building now houses the county administration.
 On the west side is the old County Jail built in 1911.
 The buildings including a Courthouse Annex constructed in the 1960′s and a concrete jail constructed in 1970 are located on the spacious grounds of Courthouse Square.